steve1515/time-signal/README.md

 $ ./build/time-signal -h
 ```

 To install **time-signal** so it runs automatically on boot, execute the following command after editing `time-signal.service` to contain your required service options.
-Example: `-s WWVB`
+Example: `--time-service WWVB`
 ```
 $ sudo make install
 ```